rockingrohit9639/project-zone/CONTRIBUTING_GUIDELINES.md

 ## 💻Before Contributing

-Welcome to [rockingrohit9639/project-zone](https://github.com/rockingrohit9639/project-zone).
+Welcome to [Project Zone](https://github.com/rockingrohit9639/project-zone).
 Before sending your pull requests, make sure that you **read the whole guidelines**.
 If you have any doubt on the contributing guide, please feel free to reach out.

 ## 🙌Contribution